Explainer

 The firm said the "challenge has been increased by other changes in the aviation market, the well-publicised impact of the Covid-19 pandemic and increasingly important environmental considerations".

-In September, chairman of Peel Airports Group Robert Hough said: "The intractable problem remains the fundamental and insufficient lack of current or prospective revenue streams, together with the airport’s high operating costs."
+In September the same year, chairman of Peel Airports Group Robert Hough said: "The intractable problem remains the fundamental and insufficient lack of current or prospective revenue streams, together with the airport’s high operating costs."

 The company rejected an offer of public money to keep the airport running for another year to allow time for a buyer to be found, saying it would only "postpone the inevitable".

-The closure affects around 800 workers directly and hundreds more in the supply chain.
+The closure affected around 800 workers directly and hundreds more in the supply chain.

-Sarah Barnes, of the GMB union, said: "When the final flight leaves on Bonfire Night, hundreds if not thousands of people will see their future go up in smoke.
+Sarah Barnes, of the GMB union, said at the time: "When the final flight leaves on Bonfire Night, hundreds if not thousands of people will see their future go up in smoke.

 "GMB members are furious, the people of South Yorkshire can’t allow it to happen."